 Ethel was a professional graphic designer in Dallas before retiring to Fredericksburg with his wife Betty in 1973.
 He focused on developing his story of painting and documenting the historic and iconic architecture of Fredericksburg.
 Ethel researched and accurately portrayed houses, public buildings, street scenes and festivals of Fredericksburg, capturing the spirit and history.
 Ethel's wife, Betty, donated the artist's working materials to the Gillespie County Historical Society's permanent collection in 1998.

-All exhibits will follow COVID-19 safety guidelines.
+All exhibits followed COVID-19 safety guidelines.